 Enterococci, particularly vancomycin-resistant isolates tend to affect the most vulnerable and immunocompromised patients and are one of the most difficult bacteria to treat.
-In absence of robust clinical data, we will discuss therapeutic approaches for these recalcitrant organisms.
+In absence of robust clinical data, we'll discuss therapeutic approaches for these recalcitrant organisms.

 - Mechanistic basis of resistance with clinical implications.